Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

         return final_password
 ```

-And the password is returned. ¡woohoo!
+And the password is returned.
+Woohoo!

 ### calculate_entropy() static method: